Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Drift estimation

 Note that our bounds on the rate of convergence of the estimator $\hat{\rho}$ stated in the previous section continue to hold for $\vert \hat{\rho}\vert$.
 Strict positivity of $r_T$ ensures that the drift estimator $\hat b$ introduced in \eqref{def:drift} is well-defined.
 However, since $\overline b$ is defined via some stochastic integral, a crucial point for deriving upper bounds on the rate of convergence of this estimator will be uniform moment bounds of stochastic integrals with respect to $\Y$ over countable classes of bounded functions.
-This will be the main focus of the subsequent section.
+This will be the main focus of the subsequent section. { In principle, all the applied techniques would also be suitable for the estimation of a drift function $b,$ which is not in the specified form.
+However, as the results of \cite{wu2001}, which in particular imply the exponential $\beta$-mixing property, only consider such drifts, we focus our analysis on this case.}